Structure of the test and TOLC-AV syllabus

 Percentage and proportions; calculation of the probability of an event in simple situations; unit of measure; reduction of a concrete problem to a mathematical one.

-Logic and verbal comprehension The Logic and verbal comprehension questions seek to test in particular the candidate’s aptitude rather than the skills acquired in secondary school.
+Logic and reading comprehension The Logic and reading comprehension questions seek to test in particular the candidate’s aptitude rather than the skills acquired in secondary school.
 They do not therefore require specific preliminary preparation.